 Dick Walker was arguably the most influential angler, not just of the past 100 years, but of all time.
 He brought a scientific approach to the sport that is taken for granted now, yet in the 1950s and 1960s his approach revolutionised fishing.

 Dick was born in 1918 in Hitchin, Hertfordshire.
 His father, who taught him to fish at an early age, was a soldier and his mother an employee of the post office.
-After school in Saffron Walden and Letchworth he went to Cambridge University which coincided with the outbreak of war.
-He worked for the Royal Aircraft Establishment based at Farnborough during the war years
+After school in Saffron Walden and Letchworth, he went to the University of Cambridge, which coincided with the outbreak of war.
+He worked for the Royal Aircraft Establishment based at Farnborough during the war years.

 Walker was the complete angler, equally at home with fly-fishing for trout, legering for barbel or using 1lb line and a tiny float to tempt big roach.
 However, he is best known for catching a 44lb carp from Redmire Pool in 1952 that shattered the British record by almost 13lb.

 For many years the fish, christened Clarissa (though Walker called it Ravioli) was in the aquarium at London Zoo.
 That fish went on to inspire a generation, and today’s modern carp anglers owe a huge debt to Walker for proving that big carp weren’t, as many thought, uncatchable.
 He is recognised as the father of modern carp fishing.
 That 44lb common carp also made Redmire, a three-acre lake near Ross-on-Wye, Herefordshire, internationally famous.